kareniel/awesome-ctf-challenge-design/README.md

 - [The Secrets of Puzzle Design](https://www.youtube.com/watch?v=hCOHjTX4GYE) (Video) - How Game Designers Explore Ideas and Themes with Puzzles and Problems.
 - [The Puzzle Instinct](https://www.amazon.com/Puzzle-Instinct-Meaning-Puzzles-Human/dp/0253217083) (Book)
 - [Designing the Puzzle](http://www.lucasstyle.com/tutorials/Designing_The_Puzzle.pdf) (PDF) - Bob Bates's short paper on puzzle taxonomy and how to distinguish a good from a bad puzzle.
+- [How to make a good puzzle](https://www.gamasutra.com/blogs/TomHermans/20180829/325469/How_to_make_a_good_puzzle__An_explorable_explanation.php) (Article) - An explorable explanation on how to make a puzzle that's fun, and satisfying to solve.
+- [Empuzzlement](https://www.youtube.com/watch?v=Ul_ZfzfHRek) (Video) - Puzzle game designers talking about puzzles.
+Featuring: Jonathan Blow, Marc ten Bosch, and Droqen.

 ## Weird Machines